Facets-cloud/Readme-Documentation/docs/Features and Guides/resources/types-of-resources.md

 ### Inherited Resources

-Resources that are shared between base (parent) and child environments, where the child environment uses the same instance deployed in its parent environment.
+Resources that are **shared between base (dependent) and child environments**, where the child environment uses the same instance deployed in its base environment.

 **Key Characteristics**

 * **Definition Configuration:** Resources can be marked as inherited at the project blueprint level as well as at the child environment level.
-* **Multi-Parent Support:** If multiple parent environments exist, each child inherits from its designated parent is the resource is marked as inherited at the project blueprint level.
+* **Multi-Dependent Support:** If multiple dependent environments exist, each child inherits from its designated base is the resource is marked as inherited at the project blueprint level.
-* **Parent-Child Relationship:** Child environments automatically inherit the resource instance from their respective parent environment
+* **Dependent-Child Relationship:** Child environments automatically inherit the resource instance from their respective parent environment
 * **No Separate Deployment:** Inherited resources are not deployed separately for child environments

 **Example Scenario:**

-* **Production Environment (Parent)**: Shared Database and Monitoring Stack (Inherited)
+* **Production Environment (Dependent)**: Shared Database and Monitoring Stack (Inherited)
 * **Child Environments**: Staging and Testing → Inherits Database & Monitoring from Production

 ***